atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 </script>

 The stroke width is not affected by the intrinsic resolution of the canvas.
 When you set the stroke width to 3, it will always be 3 logical pixels wide.
-However, the font size needs to be adjusted.
+Font size, however, needs to account for DPR adjustments.

 Here's the same scene without the DPR adjustment: